onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

                   -  Javadoc for *all* methods

-            -  All project must build with all tests on Unix, Windows, *and* Cygwin
+            -  All projects must build with all tests on Unix, Windows, *and* Cygwin

                .. container:: ulist